67272-App-Design-Dev/bookmanager_docker/DockerLab.md

 	```
 	FROM ubuntu:latest
-	# Configure the main working directory
-	RUN mkdir -p /BookManager
-	WORKDIR /BookManager
-	ADD . /BookManager
-	# Copy the Gemfile as well as the Gemfile.lock and install
-	COPY Gemfile Gemfile.lock ./
 	# Install some dependencies we need for Rails and PostgreSQL
 	RUN apt-get update && apt-get install nodejs postgresql-client -y
 	RUN apt-get install curl -y